The information in this article applies to:

 "The toolbar file could not be saved.
 It might be read only."

 "No backup file exists.
 Toolbar will not be reset."

 If you encounter any of these Warnings, proceed to the instructions for re-populating the program's toolbar folder.

-Because there are a number of possible causes, there are several different troubleshooting steps to try:
+Since there are a number of possible causes, there are several different troubleshooting steps to try, including:

 To turn on the display of toolbars